-For much of the first half in South Bend, nothing went well on the offensive side of the ball for the Georgia Bulldogs.
-In fact, Kirby Smart’s team was trailing by a 10-3 margin with less than seven minutes remaining in the half and the absence of former five-star quarterback prospect Jacob Eason was quite apparent and damning.
+For much of the first half in South Bend back in 2017, nothing went well on the offensive side of the ball for the Georgia Bulldogs.
+In fact, Kirby Smart’s team was trailing Notre Dame by a 10-3 margin with less than seven minutes remaining in the half and the absence of former five-star quarterback prospect Jacob Eason was quite apparent and damning.

 Enter Terry Godwin.

-The junior wide receiver from Hogansville (Ga.) climbed the ladder and took the Bulldogs from a seven-point deficit to a tie game with a catch that many (immediately) compared to something the football world would see from Odell Beckham Jr. at the NFL level.
+The junior wide receiver from Hogansville, Georgia, climbed the ladder and took the Bulldogs from a seven-point deficit to a tie game with a catch that many (immediately) compared to something the football world would see from Odell Beckham Jr. at the NFL level.

-Godwin isn’t a household name nationally and he has been a solid, yet unspectacular wide receiver for Georgia in his first two seasons on campus.
-In this case, though, the 5’11, 185-pound pass-catcher made arguably the play of the day and it even needed a replay in order to confirm what appeared to be an impossible grab.
+Terry Godwin wasn’t a household name nationally and he had been a solid, yet unspectacular wide receiver for Georgia in his first two seasons on campus.
+In this case, though, the 5-foot-11, 185-pound pass-catcher made arguably the play of the day and it even needed a replay in order to confirm what appeared to be an impossible grab.

-Even with this catch, Georgia could be fighting an uphill battle on the road against a quality opponent, but Terry Godwin made a big-time impression with this grab and it immediately is in the running for play of the year in college football.
+With this catch, Georgia was officially in a battle on the road against a quality opponent, and Terry Godwin made a big-time impression with this grab that immediately was in the running for play of the year in college football.

 This post was originally published on September 9, 2017.